hai-vr/hvr-ik/README.md

 This section is not described yet.

-The bend direction of the arms is a particularly annoying part and I still have a lot to figure out with this.
+The bend direction of the arms is a particularly annoying part, and I still have a lot to figure out with this.

 In a future version I would like to try using [Motion Matching](https://www.youtube.com/watch?v=KSTn3ePDt50) ([2](https://www.youtube.com/watch?v=RCu-NzH4zrs)) with some arm motion capture to see if the bend direction could be solved using this technique.